 - Then we prepared what we would stuff inside the turkey.
 This is super quick, which is great if you have sides to prep or guests at your home.

-- We make our stuffing separate and I shared the recipe at the end of the post too.
+- We make our stuffing separate.
 It’s highly recommended to do it that way.

 - These USDA Turkey Guidelines may help you for purchase, defrosting and preparing your turkey.
 Did you know you shouldn’t rinse your turkey?
 Since, 2011 they recommend you wipe it out.
 See guidelines for detailed tips.